hankcs/HanLP/docs/configure.md

 ## Customize ``HANLP_HOME``

+All resources HanLP use will be cached into a directory called `HANLP_HOME`.
- `HANLP_HOME`  is an environment variable which you can customize to any path you like.
+It is an environment variable which you can customize to any path you like.
 By default, `HANLP_HOME` resolves to `~/.hanlp` and `%appdata%\hanlp` on *nix and Windows respectively.
 If you want to temporally redirect `HANLP_HOME` to a different location, say `/data/hanlp`, the following shell command can be very helpful.

 ```bash
 export HANLP_HOME=/data/hanlp